 Some experiences are exclusive to Japan.
 These should be included in your must-do list for Japan.

 Ryokan is a traditional Japanese inn.
 Typically low slung, wooden buildings, they take pride in preserving the old Japanese lifestyle and attitudes.
 You would have to sleep on futons on tatami floors.
 Besides, there is the pleasure of being served traditional Japanese meals in the Japanese style with seasonal ingredients.

-Summertime is masturi time in Japan.
-Matsuri are local festivals that have their roots in the country’s Shinto and Buddhist traditions.
-Like all festivals, there is a whole lot of singing, dancing, drinking, eating and celebrating.
+Summertime is Masturi time in Japan.
+Matsuri is local festivals that have their roots in the country’s Shinto and Buddhist traditions.
+Like all festivals, there is a lot of singing, dancing, drinking, eating and celebrating.
 Colourful and vibrant, the matsuri evolved as a way to renew community bonds.
 Join in the Matsuri celebrations to get close and connected with Japan, its people and way of life.

 A well-paid job and a comfortable lifestyle in one of the most modern and technologically advanced nations of the world make Japan a popular destination for teaching abroad.
-There is very little downside to teaching in Japan.
+There is a minimal downside to teaching in Japan.
 But it is wise to prepare yourself mentally for a period of adjustment.
 The cultural changes and language issues may seem insurmountable initially.